MeridianInnovation/MI_XCAM_formalRelease/README.md

 The color palette is controlled by macros under COLOR_ADAPTIVE.
 You can activate adaptive mode with "#define COLOR_ADAPTIVE" in MI_XCAM.h.
 You can define which color palette is using in ThermalSensor.h.

+-	What is the frequency(fps) the XCAM can run?

+On N329-
+Single:	2-8 fps
+Dual:	3-6 fps